Learn to read URLs to spot phishing scams

 4. www.linedn.com

-Number 1 – letter scramble: when letters are scrambled inside longer words, our brains can make the correction without us noticing
+Number 1: Letter Scramble – when letters are scrambled inside longer words, our brains can correct them without us noticing.

-Number 4 – missing letters: this one doesn’t work on a number of well-known URLs, but for some longer domains, it can be very tricky to spot
+Number 4: Missing Letters – this one doesn’t work on most well-known URLs, but for some longer domains, it can be very tricky to spot.

 This method has become much more popular over the past few years.
 Ultimately, you should always be looking for the top-level domain in any link before you click.
 To do this correctly, follow these two rules: